 Nation-wide retail operations or hobby side-project, no matter which type of ecommerce site you plan to build, the first thing you need is an ecommerce platform to help you build the best ecommerce store.

 An ecommerce platform is a software application that lets you set up an online store and manage its marketing, sales, and operations.

 There are 3 main types of ecommerce platforms on the market:

 SaaS platforms offer out-of-the-box ecommerce store design experience.
-You can design a store using a drag-and-drop visual editor in several hours.
-But the tradeoff is limited customisation and incapacity to add custom features.
+You can design a store using a drag-and-drop visual editor in several hours but the tradeoff is a limited customisation ability and no capacity to add custom features.

 Open source platforms are like a blank canvas that with enough time and effort can be turned into any sort of ecommerce website.
 But you are creating everything from scratch.
 That means heaving a coder and a designer on call.

 You can choose between headless commerce and Open SaaS platforms such as BigCommerce, SaaS platforms like Shopify (does have a headless commerce offering, but has rigid API call per second limits), SaaS website builders like Squarespace and Wix, and open source platforms like Magento (doesn't have a native theme editor) and WooCommerce (technically an ecommerce plugin).
 Such ecommerce solutions don't limit your design capabilities so you can create beautiful and unique websites, and you don't need to build core commerce functionality from the ground up.